RhetTbull/biting-the-apple/README.md

 # Biting the Apple: Unlocking macOS with Python

-This is a presentation I am preparing for [hsv.py](https://www.meetup.com/hsv-py/).
+This is a presentation I prepared for [hsv.py](https://www.meetup.com/hsv-py/) meetup.

-It is a work in progress.

 ## Building the Presentation